Shih Ming-teh: Controversy

-Shih is often considered a "romantic revolutionary" in Taiwan media.
-He believes that he is rooted in his ability "to pursue unlimited aspirations and ideals under restrictive conditions".
+Shih was often considered a "romantic revolutionary" in Taiwan media.
+He believed that he was rooted in his ability "to pursue unlimited aspirations and ideals under restrictive conditions".
 The latest editions of Taiwan's High-School textbooks list Shih Ming-teh as a political activist.
 Shih's former Legislative Yuan secretary, cartoonist and writer Yu-fu, thinks Shih "is never quite sure of his own place in history".

-Shih is accused by his ex-wife Chen, Li Zhu, in her book, "The Innocent Song of a Taiwanese Woman," of using her as a sex toy, and failing his responsibility as a husband.
-Chen also claimed Shih been indifferent to his responsibility toward their daughter.
-Shih Ming-te often says: "I have been locked up for 25 years, where were you then?".
+Shih was accused by his former wife Chen Li Zhu, in her book The Innocent Song of a Taiwanese Woman, of using her as a sex toy, and failing his responsibility as a husband.
+Chen also claimed Shih had been indifferent to his responsibility toward their daughter.
+Shih Ming-teh often said: "I have been locked up for 25 years, where were you then?".

-Another former secretary of Shih, Kuo Wen-pin, wrote about his opinion of Shih on Taiwan Daily (15 October 2000): Taking a look at 40 years of his struggle for Taiwan's democracy, he revealed himself as a visionary, making several pioneering proposals ahead of his time.
+Another former secretary of Shih, Kuo Wen-pin, wrote about his opinion of Shih in Taiwan Daily (15 October 2000): Taking a look at 40 years of his struggle for Taiwan's democracy, he revealed himself as a visionary, making several pioneering proposals ahead of his time.